-Dr. Rudolph studied Classics at Princeton (AB 2002) and Cambridge (MPhil 2003).
-After a year at Columbia University, she returned to Cambridge where she completed a PhD on ancient atomism (2009).
-Before joining the Classical and Archaeological Studies Department at Kent, Dr. Rudolph was an Assistant Professor at Grand Valley State University and concurrently held a post-doctoral research fellowship at Oxford University.
+Before joining the Classical and Archaeological Studies Department at the University of Kent, Kelli was an Assistant Professor at Grand Valley State University and concurrently held a postdoctoral research fellowship at Oxford University.

-Dr. Rudolph has broad interests in the ancient intellectual tradition.
-She specialises in the study of ancient philosophy and science, especially issues related to ancient physics and epistemology.
-She welcomes enquiries from students wishing to pursue research in these areas.
+Kelli has broad interests in the ancient intellectual tradition.
+She specialises in the study of ancient philosophy and science, especially issues related to ancient physics and epistemology and welcomes enquiries from students wishing to pursue research in these areas.

-Dr. Rudolph has extensive experience teaching modules on ancient philosophy, Greek and Latin at all levels, and more general classics modules, with a special focus on Greek and Hellenistic literature and history.back to top
+Kelli has extensive experience teaching ancient philosophy, Greek and Latin at all levels, and more general classics modules, with a special focus on Greek and Hellenistic literature and history.

 Rudolph, K. (2012).
 Democritus' Ophthalmology.
 Classical Quarterly (New Series) [Online] 62:496-501.
 Available at: http://dx.doi.org/10.1017/S0009838812000109.